cknight/kv-client-website/README.md

 ### Deployment

-From the build directory, run the following to deploy:
+After building, switch to the build directory and run the following to deploy:

 ```sh
 $ deployctl deploy include=.